bobolle/OU/README.md

-Programming assignment written in C.
+Programming assignments written in C.